Lucra-Sports/lucra-be-take-home/README.md

 ### Running the application

 1. Once you've cloned your forked repo to your computer run `yarn install`
 2. To start the application you can use `yarn start:dev`.
 This will "watch" your changes to aid in fast developement interation.
-It will also start the docker container and volume for the database.
+It will also start the docker container and create/up the database volume.

 ### Database scripts

 - You can use `yarn db:start` and `yarn db:stop` to bring up or down the database.
-- You can also completely reset your database with `yarn db:reset`
+- You can also completely reset your database with `yarn db:reset` (helpful while implementing your data model)